lordmulder/mhash-384/README.md

 ### The XOR table

-MHash-384 uses a table of *257* pre-computed 384-Bit words.
+MHash-384 uses a table of *257* pre-computed 384-Bit (48-byte) words.
 This table is referred to as the *XOR-table*.
-It has been generated in such a way that each possible pair of 384-Bit words has a binary [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of *at least* 182 bits.
+It has been generated in such a way that each possible pair of 384-Bit words has a [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of *at least* 182 bits.
+This means that every 384-Bit word (row) in the XOR-table differs from *all* other 384-Bit words in that table by about ½ of the bits (columns).

 The MHash-384 digest of a given input message is computed in a *stream-like* fashion.
-This means that we start with the "empty" (zero) hash value, we will process the given message *byte by byte*, and we will "update" the hash value for each input byte.
+This means that we start with the "empty" (all zeros) hash value, we will process the given input message *byte by byte*, and we will "update" the hash value for each input byte.
 The final hash value of a message is the hash value that results after all of its bytes have been processed.

-The "update" rule is defined as follows: We select the 384-Bit word from the XOR-table whose index matches the current input byte value, and we *combine* the selected 384-Bit word with the previous hash value in order to form the new (updated) hash value.
+The MHash-384 "update" rule is defined as follows: We select the 384-Bit word from the XOR-table whose index matches the current input byte value, and we *combine* the selected 384-Bit word with the previous hash value in order to form the new (updated) hash value.
 If, for example, the current input byte equals `0x00`, then we select the *first* 384-Bit word from the XOR-table.
 If the current input byte equals `0x01`, then we select the *second* 384-Bit word from the XOR-table.
 And so on&hellip;

-In any case, the selected 384-Bit word (from the XOR-table) will be combined with the previous hash value using the binary [XOR](https://en.wikipedia.org/wiki/Exclusive_or) ("exclusive OR") function.
+In any case, the selected 384-Bit word (from the XOR-table) will be combined with the previous hash value using the binary [**XOR**](https://en.wikipedia.org/wiki/Exclusive_or) ("exclusive OR") function.
 XOR'ing the previous hash value with the selected 384-Bit word will effectively *flip* a certain subset of its bits.
 Because all of the 384-Bit words in the XOR-table have a minimum Hamming distance of about ½ of the hash's total length, each possible input byte value is guaranteed to flip a *different* subset of the hash's bits &ndash; a subset that differs from *all* other possible "flip" subsets (i.e. *all* other possible input byte values) at approximately ½ of the bit positions.

 This is known as the [avalanche effect](https://en.wikipedia.org/wiki/Avalanche_effect).
 It means that if we apply a *minimal* change to the current input byte, e.g. we flip *one* of its bits (at random), then a *significant* change to the resulting hash value is induced, i.e. about ½ of the hash bits are flipped.

 ### The MIX table

 In fact the "update" rule described in the previous section is slightly more complex.
-That's because, in each update step, the previous hash value bytes additionally will be *shuffled* (permuted).
+That's because, in each update step, the previous hash value bytes *additionally* will be **shuffled** (permuted).
 The shuffling of the hash bytes will be performed immediately *before* XOR'ing the previous hash value with the selected (input-dependent) 384-Bit word from the XOR-table.

 Be aware that, because of the *associativity* of the XOR function, simply XOR'ing a set of 384-Bit word from the XOR-table would always give the same result, regardless of the *order* in which those 384-Bit words are processed.
 Hence, input messages that only differ in the order of their message bytes, but besides that contain the same set of message bytes, would result in the same hash value &ndash; which clearly is undesirable!
 The shuffling of the hash bytes in each update step ensures that processing the *same* set of input bytes in a *different* order will result in a *different* hash value each time &ndash; with very high probability.